Exceptional Kangaroo Island Two Day/Two Night Stay

 Get an introduction to Island life – an island where things take time, an island where drivers wave as they go by, or even stop for a chat… Have a cuppa with some home-made cakes before taking a walk down a country track through tall eucalyptus trees where koalas snooze overhead.
 Travel through some of the Island’s best farming country to the North Coast and Lathami Conservation Park.
 Walk quietly through the bush with your guide.
 What makes that noise?
 Whose tracks are those?
 Look for wallabies which are almost extinct on the mainland, and a kangaroo found only on KI.

-Break for lunch and enjoy a delicious meal featuring local seafood, fresh salads and fine South Australian wines at a private bush location.
+Break for lunch and enjoy a delicious meal featuring local produce and fine South Australian wines at a private location.
 At Seal Bay Conservation Park, walk with your guide among Australian sea lions on a beautiful sandy beach.
 Watch pups nursing, or playing in the surf, see old bulls bearing the scars of territorial disputes and learn about their unique breeding biology.
 The remainder of the afternoon is spent exploring more of the south-east region of the island with destinations and experiences chosen to reflect seasonal opportunities.